Psivant/femto/docs/guide-md.md

 The initial coordinates and box vectors are taken from the `topology` object.

 The `state` dictionary is used to set OpenMM global context parameters.
-If your system does not use any global context parameters (e.g. it hasn't been prepared for REST2), or your happy to use the defaults that were set, then you can simply pass an empty dictionary.
+If your system does not use any global context parameters (e.g. it hasn't been prepared for REST2), or you're happy to use the defaults that were set, then you can simply pass an empty dictionary.

 ???+ note